 IAB has been working for the industry for a long time.
 It has provided many solutions in the past.
 The cookie problem may go on for a long time but there’ll definitely be a solution for it.
 People are skeptical about the dependency on emails and phone numbers but IAB was referring to the consumer-provided identifiers that many publishers are already collecting successfully.

-So far the Project Rearc has only talked about how the third-parties can be enabled to serve personalised experiences to the audience without third-cookies.
+So far the Project Rearc has only talked about how the third parties can be enabled to serve personalized experiences to the audience without third cookies.
 But such personalization is limited to publishers with first-party data.
 A true solution for the open web is the need of the hour, but it hasn’t been addressed yet.